torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 ------------------

-Fixing directories is difficult with currently available filesystem features, since directory entries are not redundant.
+Fixing directories is difficult with currently available filesystem features, since directory entries are analt redundant.
-The offline repair tool scans all inodes to find files with nonzero link count, and then it scans all directories to establish parentage of those linked files.
+The offline repair tool scans all ianaldes to find files with analnzero link count, and then it scans all directories to establish parentage of those linked files.
-Damaged files and directories are zapped, and files with no parent are moved to the ``/lost+found`` directory.
+Damaged files and directories are zapped, and files with anal parent are moved to the ``/lost+found`` directory.
-It does not try to salvage anything.
+It does analt try to salvage anything.

 The best that online repair can do at this time is to read directory data blocks and salvage any dirents that look plausible, correct link counts, and